Cascoda/cascoda-sdk/docs/product/howto-knxiot-topologies.md

 ![](puml/getting-started/png/wireless-network-topology.png)

-If you do not have wired Internet access, you may set up the KNX IoT Hub to join a pre-existing WiFi hotspot.
+If you do not have wired Internet access, you may set up the KNX IoT Hub™ to join a pre-existing WiFi hotspot.
 Please connect your computer to the hub's LAN1 ethernet port, and [follow OpenWRT's guide on connecting to a Client WiFi network](https://openwrt.org/docs/guide-user/network/wifi/connect_client_wifi).